AnalyticsDojo/AnalyticsDojo/CONTRIBUTING.md

 ## Common Steps
 1. Once the edits have been committed, you will be prompted to create a pull request on your fork's Github Page.
 2. By default, all pull requests should be against the FCC main repo, `staging` branch.
-3. Submit a [pull request](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Pull-Request-Contribute) from your branch to Free Code Camp's `staging` branch.
+3. Submit a [pull request](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Pull-Request-Contribute) from your branch to Analytics Dojo's `staging` branch.
 3. The title (also called the subject) of your PR should be descriptive of your changes and succinctly indicates what is being fixed.
    - **Do not add the issue number in the PR title**.
    - Examples: `Add Test Cases to Bonfire Drop It` `Correct typo in Waypoint Size Your Images`